-Nvidia gave their customers something to talk about with their new GTX 16 series back in February 2019.
+Nvidia gave their customers something to discuss with their new GTX 16 series in February 2019.
 Nvidia’s GTX 16 series gave the gaming world some new budget-friendly non-RTX GPUs, which could potentially perform on par with AMD’s famous RX 500 series.

 The weaker of the two basic variants was the GTX 1650, with 4GB of memory and an MSRP of $149, making it one of the cheapest cards on the market.
 But the question remains, is the GTX 1650 good for gaming?

-Nvidia released the card in April of 2019, with the sole intention of competing with the two years older RX 570 by AMD.
+Nvidia released the card in April 2019, intending to compete with AMD’s two years older RX 570.
 The MSRP of both cards is close to each other, with some differences in the specifications.

-With all budget-friendly cards like the GTX 1650, it is always a question whether these cards are worth it.
-The GTX 1650 is one of the cheapest options in the market, but can it perform well when put against the stronger competition?
+With all budget-friendly cards like the GTX 1650, whether these cards are worth it is always a question.
+The GTX 1650 is one of the cheapest options in the market, but can it perform well against the stronger competition?
 Let’s find out.

 Specifications of the NVIDIA GTX 1050

-The NVIDIA GTX 1050 is powered by Nvidia’s Turing processor, the TU117 (TU117-300-A1) which is a downsized version of the TU116.
+The NVIDIA GTX 1050 is powered by Nvidia’s Turing processor, the TU117 (TU117-300-, as a downsized version of the TU116.
 The processor is not the best in the market but holds its own.
-With DirectX 12 (DX 12_1) support and 4 GB of memory, the card is designed to support most modern games albeit at low graphics settings.
+With DirectX 12 (DX 12_1) support and 4 GB of memory, the card is designed to support most modern games, albeit at low graphics settings.

 Of course, given the current standards, the memory size is not too great at 4 GB @ 128-bit speed.
-The GDDR5 memory type is what may surprise some people, but it is understandable for a budget card.
-The memory type does affect the speed of data transfer, with only an 8 Gbps effective memory clock.
+The GDDR5 memory type may surprise some people, but it is understandable for a budget card.
+The memory type affects the data transfer rate, with only an 8 Gbps effective memory clock.

-Another compromise that Nvidia made for cost reduction is limiting the CUDA cores on the TU117 processor to only 896.
+Another compromise Nvidia made for cost reduction is limiting the CUDA cores on the TU117 processor to only 896.
 While this may make sense to some, it puts a cap on the processor’s actual potential.